 In orthodontics, a “splint” is designed to fit on top of the upper or lower teeth.
-Treatment varies based on each patient’s individualize needs and is most often used to stabilize the teeth and/or jaws to alleviate discomfort.
-A TMJ splint may be used prior to placement of braces to help alleviate discomfort if the problem is a result of a bad bite or be used during orthodontics to open the bite.
+Treatment varies based on each patient’s individualized needs and is most often used to stabilize the teeth and/or jaws to alleviate discomfort.
+A TMJ splint may be used prior to the placement of braces to help alleviate discomfort if the problem is a result of a bad bite or be used during orthodontics to open the bite.
 It is also used upon completion of orthodontic treatment if a patient is neurologically prone to grinding.
 In this scenario, the splint may also act as a retainer.

-Chronic grinding or clenching of the jaw due to a deep bite, crossbite, edge to edge bite, or other jaw discrepancies can create pain in not only the jaw but also in the facial area, ears, and neck due to the constant stress on the TMJ joint and surrounding muscles.
+Chronic grinding or clenching of the jaw due to a deep bite, crossbite, edge-to-edge bite, or other jaw discrepancies can create pain in not only the jaw but also in the facial area, ears, and neck due to the constant stress on the TMJ joint and surrounding muscles.
 Other symptoms are clicking or locking of the jaw joint, headaches, and ringing in the ears.

-Did you know chronic gum chewing has also been known to cause TMJ symptoms because of constant wear and tear to the joint due to over activity?
+Did you know chronic gum chewing has also been known to cause TMJ symptoms because of constant wear and tear to the joint due to overactivity?